 The player with the highest score is ranked number on the leaderboard.

 Players who have equal scores receive the same ranking number, and the next player(s) receive the immediately following ranking number.

-For example, the four players on the leaderboard have high scores of , , , and .
-Those players will have ranks , , , and , respectively.
-If Alice's scores are , and , her rankings after each game are , and .
+The ranked players will have ranks , , , and , respectively.
+If the player's scores are , and , their rankings after each game are , and .
+Return .

 climbingLeaderboard has the following parameter(s):

 int[m]: the player's rank after each new score

 The first line contains an integer , the number of players on the leaderboard.

 The next line contains space-separated integers , the leaderboard scores in decreasing order.

 The next line contains an integer, , the number games the player plays.

 The last line contains space-separated integers , the game scores.